musab-uwo/ML_ECE_9039_F1_model/README.md

 ## 📜 License

-This project is part of an academic course (ECE 9039) and is intended for educational purposes.
+This project is part of an academic course (ECE 9039 at Western University) and is intended for educational purposes.

 ## 🔗 Data Sources